 Avoid effervescent vitamins and dissolvable painkillers

-LoSalt is a reduced sodium salt alternative that contains 66% less sodium than regular table salt.
+LoSalt is a reduced sodium alternative that contains 66% less sodium than regular table salt.
 Most people who try it say it tastes just like salt and it can be used for cooking and also sprinkling on your food.
 It contains potassium chloride in place of sodium chloride.